near/docs/docs/3.tutorials/auction/1-basic.md

 </Tabs>

+---

 ## Testing and deploying

-Now we have the tests written let's actually test it.
+Cool, we've seen how tests are written.
+Now let's actually run the tests.

 <Tabs groupId="code-tabs">